velovix/awesome.battery-widget/README.md

 # Battery Widget
 Provides a simple battery widget for the Awesome window manager.
 It's about as simple as it gets.

+### Deprecation Notice

+This widget has been deprecated.
+I'm not personally using it anymore.
+I will happily take pull requests but I won't be actively maintaining it myself.

+If you want a window manager-agnostic battery indicator, I would recommend cbatticon.
+It has the benefit of using your icon pack instead of the crappy custom icons I made.

 ### Dependencies

 No extra Awesome libraries are required, but you have to be using an operating system with the `/sys/class/power_supply/`